 We import a trial balance from our accounting system that is formatted for use by our reporting application using Excel.
 We request information from numerous state agencies and other sources for the purpose of posting adjustments (over 300 manually entered adjustments and over 100 "auto-reversals") to account balances and compile other information for note disclosures, required supplementary information and statistical information.

 Our previous Comprehensive Annual Financial Report reporting software generated only numerical financial statements in Excel format.
 Narrative information was generated with Word.
 Desktop publishing was a completely manual process that involved converting multiple documents into PDF format and compiling numerous PDF documents into one published document.

 The entire process began with some "prep" work in August, with the full commitment of all five members of the financial reporting team beginning in September.
 Draft financial statements typically were issued by approximately the second week in December and often the Auditor's Opinion letter would not be received until the last week of December, with the deadline to qualify for a Government Finance Officers Association Certificate of Excellence being December 31.

-A significant amount of time involved in generating the CAFR requires the compilation of information, making calculations, documenting, reviewing and filing workpapers for review by our Auditors.
+A significant amount of time involved in generating the Comprehensive Annual Financial Report requires the compilation of information, making calculations, documenting, reviewing and filing workpapers for review by our Auditors.
 Additionally, we are the reporting entity for several component units, who must complete their financial statements before we can include their information in our statements.
 Thus, it would be difficult to push the timeline back further than approximately December 1st.

 The product was simple to use and worked well for us.
 But, it had no desktop publishing capabilities.
 The reports that CAFR Unlimited produced were all Excel based reports.
 Thus, we switched, number one, for the lack of product support; and two, we wanted a more robust product that provided publishing and workflow capabilities.